Even though advances in technology and medicine mean that we can look forward to longer and healthier lives, we still need to plan for the future.

-A Lasting Power of Attorney (LPA) will allow someone else to take over responsibility for your finances or care, if you are no longer able to make these decisions.
+A Lasting Power of Attorney (LPA) allows someone else to take over responsibility for your finances or care if needed.

 Your attorney can be responsible for all aspects of your wellbeing, so it’s an important decision for you to make.
 Most people ask a close friend or relative, but it’s important that they understand your wishes and what the role involves.